brandboxmarketplace/Underware/README.md

 <!-- write(data); is how you "echo" data into the html the above will print 10 spans all with index -->
 <?
   //multi-line
-  //notice the tags need to be on their own line I will change this later, but as of right now ?>
+?>
 <include /path/to/nested/node.node>
 ```